Not sure how to teach subitizing? Keep reading for some helpful things to do, and things to avoid.

 Start with just a few numbers

 As you move to larger numbers, start with patterns that make it easy to see combinations.
-Some examples are below.
 This will allow students to use what they already know to identify larger number sets.
+Look at the card below.
 Once you recognize 3, it’s easier to recognize 6 as two sets of 3.
 Making the patterns easier to see helps encourage students to subitize, rather than count.
 They may need to start by seeing 3 and counting on.
 This is appropriate for larger numbers.

 Focus on the Process